FawziYassine/RNA-seq_FRDA/README.md

-# Bioinformatic analysis of RNA-seq data to find Differentially Expressed Genes (DEGs) between Friedreich's Ataxia (FRDA) patients and unaffected individuals (re-analyis)
+# \center Bioinformatic analysis of RNA-seq data to find Differentially Expressed Genes (DEGs) between Friedreich's Ataxia (FRDA) patients and unaffected individuals. \center`

 In this project I report the bioinformatic analysis of RNA-seq data collected from 35 individuals (18 FRDA and 17 unaffected controls) to find DEGs between FRDA patients and unaffected individuals.
 The RNA sequencing experiment was conducted in ([Napierala et al., 2017](https://www.ncbi.nlm.nih.gov/pubmed/29125828)).